Wmaileq/landing-start/README.md

 # Landing start template
 To install run "npm install"

-Available commands:
+Available commands:<br/>
-npm start - to start webserver with livereload npm run clean - to clean public folder (In order to delete old versions of images for example)
+npm start - to start webserver with livereload<br/>
+npm run clean - to clean public folder (In order to delete old versions of images for example)<br/>

 Structure of any project started with this config: src/